Procedures for Securing J-1 Visa Application

 Insurance coverage for both the exchange visitor and any dependents traveling with them is required by law (per 22 Code of Federal Regulations (CFR) 62.14 and 62.45 (d) & (f).
 If the exchange visitor does not have existing insurance coverage which meets the minimum requirements, insurance is available for purchase through the College of eLearning & Extended Education.
 Said insurance coverage must be obtained prior to the exchange visitor's arrival at HSU.

 If the exchange visitor is being employed at a minimum .40 time base, advise them to contact the Office of Human Resources to secure health insurance benefits.
 Please note - additional insurance coverage to address the repatriation and medical evacuation requirements can then be purchased through the College of eLearning & Extended Education at a reduced rate.
-Again, if the exchange visitor has insurance which meets the minimum requirements below, the Petition to Approve Alternate Insurance form is to be completed by the insurance company (in English, and coverage converted to American currency), signed, and returned by the exchange visitor to the Assistant to the Provost prior to the exchange visitor's arrival on campus.
+Again, if the exchange visitor has insurance which meets the minimum requirements below, the Petition to Approve Alternate Insurance form is to be completed by the insurance company (in English, and coverage converted to American currency), signed, and returned by the exchange visitor to the Director of HSU's International Center prior to the exchange visitor's arrival on campus.

 While this requirement may appear unnecessarily prescriptive, the Code of Federal Regulations reads: